PKUliujl/GeoPacker/README.md

 1. Download it by `git clone https://github.com/PKUliujl/GeoPacker.git`
 2. Unzip the four files of pre-trained model parameters in the `model` folder

+--Before using GeoPacker, please ckeck whether the dependent packages are available in our environment

 Usage
 ======================